simont77/fakegato-history/README.md

 Power should be the average power in W over 10 minutes period.

-History length is set to 100 entries for testing purposes, but can be increased modifying the constructor.
+History length can be adjusted modifying the constructor.

 ### TODO